vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 doSomething(myArray[0], myArray[1], myArray[2]);
 ```

 It is obviously not very nice, difficult for a large number of parameters and works only if we know their number before.
 Let's try something else.
-Before spread operator, this was the way to call a function and pass an array as separate parameters:
+Before spread operator, this used to be the way to call a function and pass an array as separate parameters:

 ```javascript
 doSomething.apply(null, myArray);
 ```

-The first parameter of the `apply` function is [what's supposed to be the value of this](https://www.vojtechruzicka.com/javascript-this-keyword/), the second one is the array we want to pass into the function as arguments.
+The first parameter of the `apply` function is [what's supposed to be the value of "this"](https://www.vojtechruzicka.com/javascript-this-keyword/).
+The second one is the array we want to pass into the function as arguments.

 With spread operator, you can achieve the same using: